What does the MLA Cataloging and Metadata Committee do?

 How do I suggest a revision to the LCMPT or LCGFT Best Practices?

-You can make a suggestion by emailing the Chair of the Vocabularies Subcommittee.
+Send your suggestion.
 Revisions to the LCMPT and LCGFT Best Practices are made periodically as needed and as community practices evolve with these emerging vocabularies.

 How do I make suggestions for changes to MARC21?